fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 ### Grading is mostly about effort
-**There are no right answers!** All assignments are graded primarily on what it looks like your effort to connect to course readings and discussions and to highlight interesting points from the readings (which we do in class discussion as well).
+**There are no right answers!** All assignments are graded primarily on what it looks like your effort to connect to course readings and discussions and to highlight what you found most interesting (which we do in class discussion as well).
 If you actually do the readings, come to class, and make a serious effort to show me you've learned something, it's almost impossible NOT to get an A.

 ### Grade Distribution